2DGD-F0TH/2DGD_F0TH/chapters/003_ComputerScienceFundamentals.md

 ![Example of how nested loops and conditions are performed](./images/computer_science/nested_activity.svg){width=40%}

-#### Synchronization
+#### Synchronisation

-Synchronization (or parallel processing) is represented in activity diagrams by using filled black bars that enclose the concurrent processes: the bars are called "synchronization points" or "forks" and "joins"
+Synchronisation (or parallel processing) is represented in activity diagrams by using filled black bars that enclose the concurrent processes: the bars are called "synchronisation points" or "forks" and "joins"

 ![Example of concurrent processes in activity diagrams](./images/computer_science/activity_concurrent.svg){width=30%}